LPX2023/suicidal-chatbot.github.io/README.md

 ## Project description

 This project aims to prototype a chatbot that simulates a suicidal person seeking support.
+This branch is created to test deploying in cloudfare.

 ## How to use it